datalad/datalad/README.md

 - `full`
      to install all dependencies.

-There is also a [Singularity container](http://singularity.lbl.gov) available.
-The latest release version can be obtained by running:

-    singularity pull shub://datalad/datalad

 More details on installation and initial configuration could be found in the [DataLad Handbook: Installation].